-- Don’t try to do any of this work while having a Panic Attack.
+- Don’t try to do any of this work while having a panic attack.
 As explained above, your body is physically disabling your ability to change your focus.
-Deal with the Panic Attack in the moment (see Fear Part I for tips), then deal with the underlying issue once you’ve calmed down.
+Deal with the panic attack in the moment (see Fear Part I for tips), then deal with the underlying issue once you’ve calmed down.
 If you cut yourself, you’d stop the bleeding first, then try to make sure you don’t cut yourself again.
 You wouldn’t worry about safety protocols while you’re bleeding to death.

 - Pay attention to what is triggering your fear response.
 While your underlying belief may well not be a fear, there could well be a pattern in the types of situations that cause you to become afraid.
 This pattern will be a clue to what your underlying belief is.
 For example, an anxiety that comes up in social situations, business meetings, any kind of performance situations, could well point to a belief of “I’m not good enough.”
 Situations which activated thoughts of inadequacy triggered a response – in this case anxiety.

 - Be prepared to give this process some time.
 You are likely uncovering an old, deep seated belief here.
 It’s been with you for a long time and shaped a great deal of your life.
 Be patient with yourself.
-Your subconscious won’t allow anything to come up that you’re not ready for.
+You subconscious won’t allow anything to come up that you’re not ready for.

 - Be prepared for your symptoms to get worse at first.
 This is often the scariest part.
 When you get ready to release a belief, especially the really ugly ones, they begin to “fight” for their lives.
 What’s really happening is that you’re activating that vibration; you’re looking at it and bringing it out into the light.
 And the closer you get, the more you’re going to feel that discord.
 As much as it is possible for you to do so, stick with it.
 Don’t give up.
 I say as much as is possible, because I know how debilitating fear can be.
 If it becomes too much for you, back off.
 This is also why it’s important to be patient.
 Take your time.
 If you run at this head first, you might well become overwhelmed by the intensity of your response.
 Again, having someone to help guide you through this process can make all the difference in the world.